William Wilberforce: Early parliamentary action

-Pro-slavery advocates claimed that enslaved Africans were lesser human beings who benefited from their bondage.
-Wilberforce, the Clapham Sect and others were anxious to demonstrate that Africans, and particularly freed slaves, had human and economic abilities beyond the slave trade, and that they were capable of sustaining a well-ordered society, trade and cultivation.
+Wilberforce, the Clapham Sect and others were anxious to demonstrate that Africans, and particularly freed slaves, had human and economic abilities beyond the slave trade and capable of sustaining a well-ordered society, trade and cultivation.
 Inspired in part by the utopian vision of Granville Sharp, they became involved in the establishment in 1792 of a free colony in Sierra Leone with black settlers from Britain, Nova Scotia and Jamaica, as well as native Africans and some whites.
 They formed the Sierra Leone Company, with Wilberforce subscribing liberally to the project in money and time.
-The dream was of an ideal society in which races would mix on equal terms; the reality was fraught with tension, crop failures, disease, death, war and defections to the slave trade.
-Initially a commercial venture, the British government assumed responsibility for the colony in 1808.
-The colony, although troubled at times, was to become a symbol of anti-slavery in which residents, communities and African tribal chiefs, worked together to prevent enslavement at the source, supported by a British naval blockade to stem the region's slave trade.

-On 2 April 1792, Wilberforce again brought a bill calling for abolition.
-The memorable debate that followed drew contributions from the greatest orators in the house, William Pitt the Younger and Charles James Fox, as well as from Wilberforce himself.
-Henry Dundas, as Home Secretary, proposed a compromise solution of gradual abolition of the Slave Trade, over a number of years.
-This was passed by 230 to 85 votes.
+On 2 April 1792, Wilberforce brought another bill calling for abolition of the slave trade.
+Henry Dundas, as Home Secretary, proposed a compromise solution of gradual abolition of the trade over several years.
+This was passed by 230 to 85 votes, but Wilberforce believed that it was little more than a clever ploy to ensure that total abolition would be delayed indefinitely.